 This system is ONLY ever possible if the water storage tank is located below the level of gutters, yet is higher than the outlets that supply the water.
 The only power used in this system is gravity that is needed to feed the collected filtered water to various parts of the house to be used.
 We also call this system an ultra-energy-efficient option to harvest rainwater.

-What are the advantages of a rainwater harvesting system?
+the advantages of a rainwater harvesting system?

 - Easy to maintain